For some reason, we alcoholics seem to have the gift of picking out the world’s finest women.

 Anne Smith was no hypocrite as she continued to support her husband.
 Both were dedicated to helping both drunkards and their spouses to recover from the horrible affliction that is active alcoholism.
 Emma K., who brought her husband to the Smiths for help with his drinking reported – “They were always doing things… for you.
 They couldn’t do enough for you.”
 (Oldtimers, p.
 318) Emma, a nurse, spent a lot of time with Anne Smith.
 Vision was a problem for the co-founder’s spouse, and a cataract operation failed.
 Toward the end, Anne Smith could barely see, hardly walk, and her hands were crippled with arthritis.

 A selfless woman, and not a complainer, Mrs. Smith did express disappointment at her husband’s lack of acknowledgement in New York.
 Dr. Bob was barely recognized – it was “all Bill”.
 Of course, in Ohio, the situation was reversed.

 There can be little doubt that a plethora of tears were shed on June 1st, 1949, over the passing of Anne Smith.
 She had provided tremendous comfort to hundreds and hundreds of people.
 Henrietta Seiberling may not have over-reached in calling her a founder of AA.

 People like her give religious people a good name.

-This is one of 32 chapters in the book, Key Players in AA History by bob k.
+This is one of the chapters in the book, Key Players in AA History by bob k.